SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Reactive Hide

-Whenever you are about to receive damage from an enemy creature, you can use your reaction and pay 1 ki to gain resistance to all damage until the end of attacker's turn.
+Whenever you are about to receive damage from an enemy creature, you can use your reaction and pay 1 Ki to gain resistance to all damage until the end of attacker's turn.
 If the attacker uses melee attacks against you, they must also pass a Constitution saving throw each time they hit you, or receive a detrimental condition depending on your Dragon Ancestry feature.
 A creature affected by one of the detrimental conditions must still pass a Constitution saving throw each time they hit you with a melee attack, but instead of receiving the same condition, they receive elemental damage equal to maximum values of 2x your martial arts dice.